engineyard/ey-docs/pages/deploy-jruby-trial.md

 <h2 id="topic2"> Create an application and environment </h2>

-For detailed help with these steps, see [[docs.engineyard.com|home]].
+For detailed help with these steps, see [[Get started|getting-started-intro]].
 These steps are the same for any trial account setup.

 ###To create an application and environment